 The BMW M50B25 engine can be built into a larger displacement and higher compression engine with parts available from several sources.
 This can provide a high horsepower (350+ hp) and high revving (7,500+ rpm) engine.
 You’d basically be installing the following main components that would yield the noted result:

-- Pistons – Strengthened units that would withstand higher cylinder pressure
+- Pistons – Strengthened units that would withstand higher cylinder pressure and can increase compression

 - Crankshaft – Longer throws that allow the longer rods to achieve full travel.
 Also strengthened.